-SFTP is secure version of the FTP .
-SFTP provides encrypted channel with the remote server.
+SFTP is a secure version of the FTP.
+SFTP provides an encrypted channel with the remote server.
 This makes authentication and data transfer more secure than FTP.
 SFTP protocol is generally provided by SSH servers by default.
-In this tutorial we will learn the default SFTP port and how to change it to different one.
+In this tutorial, we will learn the default SFTP port and how to change it to a different one.

 SFTP Default Port TCP 22

 SFTP is a subsystem of the SSH service or daemon.
-So this makes SFTP to listen TCP 22 port.
-We can use following
+So this makes SFTP listen TCP 22 port.
+We can use the following

 sftp command to connect remote system SFTP service.